What to do following a death

 Read about eligibility and how to start the claiming process for the following payments and services:

-- Bereavement Allowance - Bereavement Allowance is a short-term income-support payment we pay to recently widowed people to help them adjust after the death of their partner.
+- Bereavement Allowance - a short term income support payment for recently widowed people to help them adjust after the death of their partner

-- Bereavement Payment - Bereavement Payment helps ease your adjustment to changed financial circumstances after the death of your partner, child or person you were caring for.
+- Bereavement Payment - helps ease your adjustment to changed financial circumstances after the death of your partner, child or person you were caring for

-- Double Orphan Pension - Double Orphan Pension provides help with the costs of caring for children who are orphans or who are unable to be cared for by their parents in certain circumstances.
-There is no income or assets test required.
+- Double Orphan Pension - provides help with the costs of caring for children who are orphans or who are unable to be cared for by their parents in certain circumstances.
+There is no income or assets test required

-- Pension Bonus Bereavement Payment - Pension Bonus Bereavement Payment is a payment to the surviving partner of a deceased member of the Pension Bonus Scheme, who did not make a successful claim for the bonus before his or her death.
+- Pension Bonus Bereavement Payment - is a payment to the surviving partner of a deceased member of the Pension Bonus Scheme, who did not make a successful claim for the bonus before his or her death

-- Widow Allowance - Widow Allowance ensures that women have an adequate income if they have become widowed, divorced or separated later in life, were born on or before 1 July 1955 and have no recent workforce experience.
+- Widow Allowance - ensures that women have an adequate income if they have become widowed, divorced or separated later in life, were born on or before 1 July 1955 and have no recent workforce experience

 Following the death of a loved one, you may need to understand more about investments you own.
 When a member of a couple dies the survivor usually inherits assets previously held in joint names.
 If your partner had superannuation you may also be entitled to a superannuation payment.
 You need to contact the relevant superannuation organisation and find out if you could be eligible for any payments.